Policy-SH2

 Applicants must be:

-*Students who are graduating from a 2-year degree program are eligible to participate so long as they are enrolled in and will start the remaining portion of a 4-year degree in the fall after their summer participation.
+*Students who are graduating from a 2-year degree program are eligible to participate so long as they are enrolled in and will start the remaining portion of a full bachelor's degree in the fall after their summer participation.

 Program details: